apache/cordova-docs/docs/en/edge/guide/cli/index.md

 interface (CLI).
 This tool allows you to create new projects, build them on different platforms, and run them within an emulator.
-You can also use the CLI to initialize project code, after which you use various platforms' IDEs to develop them further.
+You can also use the CLI to initialize project code, after which you use various platforms' SDKs to develop them further.

 ## Prerequisites